saq/saq.github.io/publications.md

 **Queenborough, S.A.** & Sullivan, M.K.\* Climate drives tree leaf traits across a precipitation gradient in the Cerrado.
 Anderson, L.\*\*, Liu, J.\*\*, Metz, R.M., Garwood, N.C., Wright, S.J., Alvia, P., Valencia, R. & **Queenborough, S.A.**.
 0000.
 Extrafloral nectaries have little effect on growth and survival of tropical rain forest seedlings.
 Young, K.J.\*, Piotto, D., **Queenborough, S.A.**, & Ashton, M.S.
 0000.
 Cacao agroforests similar in structure to tropical secondary forest in the Mata Atlântica of southern Bahia, Brazil.
+**Queenborough, S.A.** & Balslev, H. 0000.
+Dioecy and the ecological success of Neotropical palms.
 -->